William E. Jensen

 Nathan Holoubek received his B.S. in Wildlife Ecology, Management, and Research (minor in Conservation Biology) from the University of Wisconsin, Stevens Point.

-Nathan is leading a research effort on bird responses to restoration of Cross Timbers savanna for his M.S. thesis.
-Nathan is also serving as the Graduate Student Naturalist for ESU's Natural Areas.
+Nathan is leading a research effort on avian responses to restoration of Cross Timbers savanna for his M.S. thesis.

 Anthony Dalisio received his B.A. in Circumpolar Studies from Sterling College.
 He studied song divergence among bird populations in high-elevation life zones for his M.S. thesis.